pierredavidbelanger/parseclient/README.md

 ParseClient parseClient = ParseClient.create(client);
 ```

-From the `parseClient`, create an application object and provide your `Application ID` and `REST API Key` (in the Settings -> Keys section of your [Parse.com](Parse.com) dashboard):
+From the `parseClient`, create an object to access an application by providing your `Application ID` and `REST API Key` (in the Settings -> Keys section of your [Parse.com](Parse.com) dashboard):

 ```java
 Application application = parseClient.application("...").usingRestApiKey("...");
 ```

-From this `application`, create an anonymous perspective (ie: see and operate on your data only in a way an anonymous user can do):
+From this `application`, get an anonymous perspective (ie: see and operate on your data only in a way an anonymous user can do):

 ```java
 Perspective anonymousPerspective = application.asAnonymous();
 ```

-From this `anonymousPerspective`, get an `ObjectResources`, a kind of DAO to operate on the `GameScore` class:
+From this `anonymousPerspective`, get an `ObjectResources`, a kind of DAO, to operate on the `GameScore` class:

 ```java
 ObjectResources<ParseObject> gameScores = anonymousPerspective.withObjects("GameScore");

 ```

-From the `gameScores` DAO, perform a query operation to fetch all objects and print their IDs:
+From the `gameScores` DAO, perform a query operation to find all objects and print their IDs:

 ```java
 Iterable<ParseObject> parseObjects = gameScores.basicQuery().find();